JuanPabloDiaz/freeForGeeks/README.md

 5. [Google Map React](https://github.com/google-map-react/google-map-react)
 6. [React-leaflet](https://react-leaflet.js.org/) is a React components for Leaflet maps. ⭐ [5k stars](https://github.com/PaulLeCam/react-leaflet)
 7. [Pigeon Maps](https://pigeon-maps.js.org/) is a ReactJS Map library that uses and exposes the power of the Leaflet API. ⭐ [3.5k stars](https://github.com/mariusandra/pigeon-maps)
+8. [Mapkick](https://chartkick.com/mapkick-js) is a JavaScript library for interactive maps.
+Create beautiful, interactive maps with one line of JavaScript ⭐ [GitHub](https://github.com/ankane/mapkick.js)
+9. [a11y-dialog](https://a11y-dialog.netlify.app/) a11y-dialog is a lightweight yet flexible script to create accessible dialog windows. ⭐ [GitHub](https://github.com/KittyGiraudel/a11y-dialog)

 ## Utility libraries for JavaScript